-Then we used the Kinetic Sand for our number play dough mat too… Carefully scrunching it up together…
+Then we used the Kinetic Sand for our number play dough mat too, carefully scrunching it.

 Next, Filip dotted his way through a Number 5 maze… oopsy!
 Almost made a mistake and dotted the number 9!

-Here he is oh-so-carfeully writing the number 5 on our Preschool Number worksheets.
+Here he is oh-so-carfeully writing the number 5 on our Number Concepts worksheet.

 We also read our beginning M Word Slider cards.
-Check out his mouth as he sounds each letter out: m….o…..p!
+Here he is sounding out each letter: m….o…..p!
 (The Word Slider Cards complete unit is available for purchase here!)